Community Core is now available for residents and professional contractors.

 - Emergencies will be dealt with on a case by case basis.

 The City of Dacono contracts with SAFEbuilt Colorado for building department services.
-Building permit applications, plan submittals, and payments are through Dacono City Hall.
+Building permit applications, plan submittals, and payments are generally through Community Core.
 Certain plan submittals are made directly to Mountain View Fire Protection District and St. Vrain Sanitation District.
 Contact the Department of Community Development.

 Contractors must be licensed with the City of Dacono before starting work.
-Please click here for more information and to download an application.
+Please click here to begin the licensing process.

 Work Requiring A Building Permit